moe-Ali/python_Project_ITI/README.md

 - Linux Ubuntu

-## make sure to change main.py permissions to execute, use:
+## To run the script use:
 ```
 chmod +x main.py
+python main.py
 ```